Are falls really a serious health issue?

 The following are proven, evidence-based fall prevention programs that have worked in communities all over the United States and Canada:

-Tai Chi: Moving for Better Balance is an 8-form version of Tai Chi that Oregon Research Institute studies have found can substantially decrease the risk of falls in older adults.
+Tai Ji Quan: Moving for Better Balance is an 8-form version of Tai Chi that Oregon Research Institute studies have found can substantially decrease the risk of falls in older adults.
 The program is designed to be offered 2-3 times per week in community settings.

 Stepping On is a seven-week falls prevention class incorporating behavior change theory.
 It was found in research by Dr. Lindy Clemson of Australia to be effective in reducing falls among older adults by about 30 percent.
 The program is aimed at seniors age 70 plus.
 Stepping On is a free community-based and interactive evidence-based falls prevention program aimed at educating participants and building confidence in order to reduce and/or eiminate falls.
 Stepping On focuses on how strength and balancing exercises, medication management, homesafety, footwear, vision and mobility are important in preventing falls.

 A Matter of Balance emphasizes practical strategies to reduce fear of falling and increase activity levels.
 Participants learn to view falls and fear of falling as controllable, set realistic goals to increase activity, change their environment to reduce fall risk factors, and exercise to increase strength and balance.
 This program has been adapted from the original intervention to be more suitable for community-dwelling older adults by allowing small group sessions to be led by a trained facilitator.

 National Council on Aging

 Home Safety Checklist

 Center for Injury & Sexual Assault PreventionEnvironmental Health Bureau/PHPADepartment of Health and Mental Hygiene201 W. Preston StreetBaltimore, MD 21201Phone: 1-866-703-3266Fax: 410-333-5030